Sports betting apps are a huge part of Ohio’s budding sports betting market, and 17 are currently available in the Buckeye State.

 Most popular online sportsbooks heading to Ohio

-DraftKings and FanDuel are by far the most familiar betting brands in the U.S. Both will have a big presence in Ohio come January, along with Caesars and BetMGM, which also rank among the top-five most familiar brands in the country.
+DraftKings Sportsbook and FanDuel Sportsbook are by far the most familiar betting brands in the U.S. Both will have a big presence in Ohio come January, along with Caesars Sportsbook and BetMGM Sportsbook, which also rank among the top-five most familiar brands in the country.

 Barstool Sportsbook’s Parent company, Penn National Gaming, has elevated its profile considerably since purchasing the former sports website, and the Barstool Sportsbook app is now live in 12 states.

 Bet365 Sportsbook is a dominant brand across the pond that is the go-to platform for many hardcore soccer fans in England.
-Partnering with the Cleveland Cavaliers is a big opportunity for Bet365 to be on the starting line in Ohio.
+Partnering with the Cleveland Cavaliers is a big opportunity for Bet365 Sportsbook Ohio to be on the starting line in the Buckeye State.

 Hard Rock Cincinnati will soon launch an all-new version of the Hard Rock Sportsbook app.